 Holiday jobs offer a lot of variation: I’ve helped with coat checking at a Halloween party.
 I’ve been a catering assistant for Thanksgiving dinner, despite having little food service experience.

-Nearly every weekend in December, I serve appetizers and help set up and cleanup after holiday parties.
+Nearly every weekend in December, I serve appetizers and help set up and clean up after holiday parties.
 Because you may have to work on an actual holiday, clients tend to be more generous with pay and tips.
 I’ve had success finding gigs on Craigslist as well as on online neighborhood community boards.

 Side hustle #3: House cleaner

 I like things tidy, organized and clean, so I thought I would take that fervor and help others as a house cleaner.
-However, after two gigs, I quickly realized it wasn’t for me.
+But after two gigs, I quickly realized it wasn’t for me.
 Cleaning your own house is not the same as cleaning someone else’s house.

 I didn’t have any professional cleaning supplies and felt ill-prepared for the task.
 Ultimately, this side hustle wasn’t for me, but is an option you can try to make extra cash.